michaeljymsgutierrez/arm-js-library/README.md

 Somewhere on your application init, create and store new ARM instance.<br/>

 #### Initialization on create-react-app
-* Store it on `src/index.js` [Example here.](https://github.com/michaeljymsgutierrez/arm-js-library/blob/main/app/src/index.js)
+* Store it on `src/index.js` here's an [example](https://github.com/michaeljymsgutierrez/arm-js-library/blob/main/app/src/index.js)
     ```javascript
     // Create a new instance of ARM
     import ApiResourceManager from 'arm-js-library'